 - There are different causes of Sciatica that may require different treatment methods.
 A chiropractor can perform a full examination that determines the source of the problem.
 This evaluation is used to determine an appropriate treatment plan.

 - Chiropractic care can help you avoid surgery and the use of medications.
 If your evaluation reveals that a Chiropractor can correct your Sciatica pain with chiropractic adjustments alone, you will avoid costly surgery, treatments, and medications.
+Your chiropractor may be able to recommend some Simple things to relieve sciatica pain such as at-home stretches.
 If the evaluating chiropractor determines that he cannot treat your Sciatica, they can refer you to the appropriate physician.

 - For the most part, Sciatica cannot be treated or cured at home.
 Some stretches and exercises may provide temporary relief of back pain.
 Still, a comprehensive chiropractic evaluation is the only way to reveal the true source of your pain so that you can benefit from the most effective treatment.